Sbussiso/sourcebox-sourcelightning/README.md

 <br/>
 <br/>

-### Stay up to date with financial news and recieve well thought out predictions based on prices and events.
+### Stay up to date with financial news and get predictions with Finance Agent.

 Easily get caught up and stay in the financial know.